 Same Sex, Same Issues

 However, gay and lesbian relationships may also be confronted with added stress during situations, like holidays, when you are expected to interact with family or friends who have strong opposition to your sexuality.
 That can create a whole host of stressors.
-It may cause feelings of loneliness, of rejection, of hurt.
+It may cause feelings of loneliness, rejection, and hurt.
 It may leave you feeling like you are pretending to be someone you are not, especially if you are unable to openly be with the one you love.
 That can cause depression and anxiety, and it can create stress in a partnership.

 Luckily, for a committed couple, family drama is just a bump in the road (yes, sometimes it’s a really big, really loud bump).
 All couples face challenges, and all relationships require the same fundamental building blocks to ensure longevity and happiness even during the most stressful situations:

-- Respect
+• Respect

-- Honesty
+• Honesty

-- Trust
+• Trust

-- Commitment
+• Commitment

 Respect

 First, you must respect yourself.
 You must have confidence in yourself and be happy with who you are before others will love you.
 If you find yourself saying, “I’m nothing without a partner,” you need to step back and re-evaluate your situation.
-A partnership, relationship or marriage needs to be based on two people who are emotionally healthy and secure.
+A partnership, relationship, or marriage needs to be based on two people who are emotionally healthy and secure.

 Secondly, you must respect your partner.
-That means understanding their boundaries, opinions, likes, dislikes and worth.
+That means understanding their boundaries, opinions, likes, dislikes, and worth.
 If you constantly feel like you need to put down your partner or they are always criticizing you, then your relationship is not based on respect.
 In a respectful relationship, both partners seek to understand each other’s differences instead of criticizing and judging them.

 Honesty

 Being honest in a relationship is non-negotiable.
 You may have found it took a lot of courage to be true to yourself.
 The same goes for sharing your life with someone.
-In an honest relationship, both partners are able to share their thoughts, concerns, dreams and desires without fear.
+In an honest relationship, both partners are able to share their thoughts, concerns, dreams, and desires without fear.
 It also means that each partner knows they can count on the other to be honest.
 There is no need to hide cell phones or have secret email accounts.
 That doesn’t mean you have no privacy, but it does mean you are transparent in your relationship.
+Honesty is also crucial to the next component.

 Trust